wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ### Example hosts.ini

-Here is an example `hosts.ini` file that was used in a succesfull example deployment, for reference.
-It might not be exactly what is needed for your deployment, but it should work for the KVM 7-machine deploy:
+Here is an example `hosts.ini` file for an internal "Wire in a box" deployment with seven VMs.
+Please note that your on-prem infrastructure requirements likely differ in terms of number of VMs / nodes, IP addresses and ranges, as well as host names.

 ```
 [all]